Specialized Technical Assistance

 - selection of optimal products for prequalification and agreement on a product development plan

-- a quality management system audit (see Capacity building) or WHO GMP pre-inspection (see Inspections)
+- a quality management system audit or WHO GMP pre-inspection, which may include the QCL

-- drafting and agreement on a corrective action plan
+- development of a corrective and preventive action plan

 - preliminary review of data intended to be submitted as part of an application for prequalification